GolangUA/workshops/shop/README.md

 ```

 Note: You should change [render](https://godoc.org/github.com/gobuffalo/buffalo/render#Engine.JSON) from HTML to JSON manually at each handler
+Note 2: Remember about API prefix `/v1` and other routes conventions from Swagger

 Validation: `buffalo routes` or inside container `api`: `./app task routes`